-If you feel hot, you can refresh yourself with a delicious tascalate or a pozole, two typical drinks made from corn, which can be tasted in their natural flavor or prepared in a special way adding cocoa, milk, horchata, and vanilla.
+If you feel hot, you can refresh yourself with a delicious tascalate or a pozole, two typical drinks made from corn, which can be tasted in their natural flavor or prepared specially by adding cocoa, milk, horchata, and vanilla.
 Both are part of the culinary heritage dating from pre-Hispanic times.

-The Tamales Chiapanecos are like any good tamale made from corn, in Chiapas, it is prepared in very different ways according to the region visited.
+The Tamales Chiapanecos is like any good tamale made from corn, in Chiapas, it is prepared in very different ways according to the region visited.
 But the most famous is the tamales de chipilín, whose knowledge is sweet and very tasty.
-There are others that are seasoned with condiments that give it a sweet, salty, enchilada, or marinated flavor.
+Others are seasoned with condiments that give it a sweet, salty, enchilada, or marinated flavor.
 Some of these are prepared with fruit filling like bananas.

 Food in Palenque

-Palenque is the most important city of the jungle region of Chiapas, famous for its diversity of flora and fauna, as well as for its cultural and gastronomic richness.
+Palenque is the most important city in the jungle region of Chiapas, famous for its diversity of flora and fauna, as well as for its cultural and gastronomic richness.

 Do not forget to visit the market where you will have the opportunity to meet a variety of tortillas made by hand with cassava or natural, you can also find yucca pancakes, vegetables, spices, edible plants, traditional sweets, and many products of the region.